atk4/book/en/core-features/objects.rst

   This method sets $object->model (which you can access directly) and returns it.

+.. php:attr:: model

+  Points to the associated model for this object

 Using ``setModel()`` will have different results in different contexts.
 For example adding a Model to a Page object will set the Model data into the page's template.
 Adding the same Model to a Grid object will